 Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

-Julius Randle and Jimmy Butler are two players to watch when the New York Knicks (47-35) and the Miami Heat (44-38) meet at Madison Square Garden on Tuesday.
-Tip-off is set for 7:30 PM ET.
+Jalen Brunson is a player to watch when the New York Knicks (47-35) and the Miami Heat (44-38) meet at Madison Square Garden on Tuesday.
+Gametime is slated for 7:30 PM ET.

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.

 How to Watch Knicks vs. Heat